JRSijsling/quartic/README.md

 Description
 --

 This repository contains Magma code for reconstructing plane quartic curves from their Dixmier--Ohno invariants and for calculating isomorphisms between plane quartic curves.
-The latter code is written in terrible style for now, and it only works over the rationals and finite fields.
+The latter code only works over the rationals and finite fields.
 In some non-generic cases, we use an approach due to Andrew Sutherland that involves Groebner bases.

 Prerequisites
 --